 With the app, customers can create a target temperature that suits them best.
-They can also adjust the thermostat from anywhere.
-So, if they forget to change the home to the eco mode before leaving, they can do it from their phone.
+They can also adjust the thermostat from anywhere, allowing them to continue saving even if they forget to change the home to the eco mode before leaving.

 Thermostat with Digi Gateway

 The Digi Gateway connects the modem and router to a thermostat.
 This device allows customers to adjust and set their preferences with a mobile app.
 These NV Energy thermostats have limited to no scheduling capabilities.
 However, the free app gives you remote access.

 The Ecobee 3 Lit allows homeowners to look at the humidity level in their home, adjust the temperature, set temperature schedules and see the weather forecast.
 If customers opt for eco+, a free software update, the smart thermostat will learn the heating and cooling preferences and recommend changes.

 As an NV Energy Power shift customer, you can opt into community energy events.
 Those who have opted into this program use less electricity a couple of days between June and September during the hottest time of day.